Bonn International Centre for Conflict Studies (BICC)

 Dataset Added on HDX [?]: 18 February 2019

 With its Global Militarisation Index (GMI), BICC is able to objectively depict worldwide militarisation for the first time.
 The GMI compares, for example, a country’s military expenditure with its Gross Domestic Product (GDP) and its health expenditure.
 It contrasts the total number of military and paramilitary forces in a country with the number of physicians.
 Finally, it studies the number of heavy weapons available to a country’s armed forces.
 These and other indicators are used to determine a country’s ranking, which in turn makes it possible to measure the respective level of militarisation in comparison to other countries.
-The latest GMI of 2021 covers 153 countries and is based on the latest available figures (in most cases data for 2020).
-Israel, Oman, Azerbaijan, Kuwait, Armenia, Saudi Arabia, Brunei, Bahrain, Singapore and Russia are the top 10 worldwide.
+The latest GMI of 2023 is based on the latest available figures (in most cases data for 2022).
+The ten countries with the highest level of militarisation in 2022 are Ukraine, Israel, Armenia, Qatar, Bahrain, Saudi Arabia, Greece, Singapore, Azerbaijan and Russia.
 These countries allocate particularly high levels of resources to the military in comparison to other areas of society.
 See project website for more information

 Time Period of the Dataset [?]: December 31, 2017-December 31, 2017 ...
 More